SPACE-CLIP: Spatial Perception via Adaptive CLIP Embeddings for Monocular Depth Estimation: Method

 \section{Method}

-This section details the architecture and mechanisms of SPACE-CLIP, a novel framework designed to extract and interpret latent geometric knowledge directly from a frozen CLIP vision encoder.
-Our approach centers on a unique decoder, the Dense Predictor, which processes multi-level features through a synergistic Dual Pathway architecture.
-As illustrated in Figure \ref{fig:architecture}, our model consists of three main stages: (1) multi-level feature extraction using a frozen CLIP encoder, (2) parallel processing of these features through our dual pathway decoder, and (3) hierarchical fusion to produce a final, high-fidelity depth map.
+SPACE-CLIP decodes latent geometric information from a frozen CLIP vision encoder.
+As shown in Figure \ref{fig:architecture}, the pipeline has three stages: (1) multi-level feature extraction from the frozen CLIP encoder, (2) parallel semantic and structural decoding, and (3) hierarchical fusion for high-fidelity depth prediction.

-Notably, while our full pipeline processes high-resolution images, the frozen CLIP encoder only requires a standard 224x224 center crop to extract the global context and semantic features.
-This design choice significantly enhances efficiency, as the computationally intensive part of the model operates on a low-resolution input, while our novel decoder is responsible for reconstructing the high-resolution details.
-This demonstrates the power of our approach in leveraging foundation models in a resource-conscious manner.
+The full system predicts high-resolution depth maps, while the CLIP branch input is generated by bicubic resizing to $224 \times 224$ (not center cropping).
+This keeps the frozen backbone interface fixed and delegates high-resolution reconstruction to the decoder.